-The set was designed by Dorothy L. Moore, costumes and makeup were handled by Katharine Bukan, Sound effects were provided by Emeroy Burton, lighting expertise was provided by Horace Shipman, properties where handled by Ruth J. Pedersen and the prompter (they had those back then) was Gertrude W. Noonan.
+The set was designed by Dorothy L. Moore, costumes and makeup were handled by Katharine Bukan, sound effects were provided by Emeroy Burton, lighting expertise was provided by Horace Shipman, properties were handled by Ruth J. Pedersen and the prompter (they had those back then) was Gertrude W. Noonan.

 The Tavern was presented by “The Wilton Play Shop” (as it was called in the August 1st issue of The Wilton Bulletin) at the Wilton Town Hall on Route Seven August 13th and 14th at 8:30 pm.
 Ticket order cards were mailed to every home in Wilton.
 Tickets were 50 cents each.
 There was dancing after both performances.

 The “program” seems to have been created by The Wilton Bulletin since we have a taped together copy which shows how the cast list seems to have been cut from the front page of The Wilton Bulletin issue mentioned above while the article at the bottom appeared originally ran on the back page of the same issue.

 The show’s two performances were sellouts with standing room only crowds in the 650 seat room raising some $600+ for the Red Cross.
 According to The Wilton Bulletin most of the money raised was used to fund swimming lessons at Meyer’s Pool.

 It was during the “strike” of The Tavern on August 15th that the assembled group decided to get together and make this official.
 They formed a committee headed by Ora G. Wier with the purpose of creating bylaws and a constitution around which a permanent organization would be founded.

 The group then made plans for its first official Playshop production, The Late Christopher Bean, which would be presented November 1937.

 First Published in The Backstage Press in 1992